Nutrition API

 Barcode lookup is included in the standard YMove plan alongside food search, AI food logging (text and photo), the recipe api, and the exercise api: one key, $19/mo, no per-lookup fees, no attribution requirements, and you can cache responses in your own database.

-Barcode API Comparison
+Food Barcode API Comparison

 Normalized nutrition per serving